lizethjozelyn/nft_trades/README.md

 ### Steps for configuring a local database:

-1. Download MySQL community edition (https://www.mysql.com/products/community/) and workbench (https://dev.mysql.com/downloads/workbench/).
+1. Download MySQL community edition and workbench  (https://dev.mysql.com/downloads/installer/).
+This installer should allow you to install both - if not, use the seperate workbench link (https://dev.mysql.com/downloads/workbench/).

 2. Install both files - default settings should suffice.